kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 modify etcd to send them must more frequently, e.g. every 20ms.

 When an consistent read request is received and the watch cache is enabled:

-- Get the current revision from etcd using a range read with limit=0 for the resource type being served.
-Etcd can serve this type of request efficiently, and the resulting revision is strongly consistent (guaranteed to be the latest revision via a quorum read).
+- Get the current revision from etcd for the resource type being served.
+The returned revision is strongly consistent (guaranteed to be the latest revision via a quorum read).
 - Use the existing `waitUntilFreshAndBlock` function in the watch cache to wait briefly (20ms?) for the watch to catch up to the current revision.
 - If the block times out, skip the cache and serve the request directly from storage (etcd).

+To get the revsion we have two options:

+- Use an etcd range request with `WithCount` enabled so etcd return only a count and revision
+- Use an etcd range request against a known empty range with limit=1 as an additional guard (since etcd does not allow for limit=0)

+We will benchmark and select the most efficient of these options.

 #### Alternative 2: Use WatchProgressRequest to request watch updates when needed